Surfacebv/blog-davide/site/content/post/how-to-find-your-company-story.md

 To find your story, you will need to put in the work to understand or re-connect with the many different angles of the problem you are trying to solve.
 That work, it turns out, will give you an edge in almost every single aspect of your business.

-—

-*¹
+-

+¹
-I mostly work on this with companies, but it could just as easily be a non-profit, a city, a project, a book, or a campaign.*
+I mostly work on this with companies, but it could just as easily be a non-profit, a city, a project, a book, or a campaign.

-*²
+²
-There are a few exceptions, one of them being if your personal story has made you well-known and respected in your industry. *
+There are a few exceptions, one of them being if your personal story has made you well-known and respected in your industry.

+--

+Get these posts via email by signing up [here](http://eepurl.com/cSDdRr)